Quick answer

 When babies can eat yogurt

-Babies can eat yogurt from around 6 months when starting solids.
+Babies can eat yogurt from around 6 months, once they're starting solids.

 See our first foods for baby guide for more ideas.